Search

 Board and staff training

-The Hudson River Watershed Alliance worked with The Support Center and facilitator Rodney Fuller to hold a training/visioning session on November 20, 2020 to identify priorities for the organization to improve our diversity, equity, and inclusion (DEI).
+In 2020, the Hudson River Watershed Alliance worked with The Support Center and facilitator Rodney Fuller to hold a training/visioning session to identify priorities for the organization to improve our diversity, equity, and inclusion (DEI).
 This session was funded by the NYS DEC Hudson River Estuary Program and NEIWPCC.
 Our agenda included an hour of context-setting and training, followed by two hours of small and large group conversations.
 The discussions used a SWOT framework (Strength, Weakness, Opportunity, Threats) to identify specific places where DEI issues show up in Hudson River Watershed Alliance’s work and what actions to take.
 A summary report from that session is available here

 Putting our training into practice

 The Hudson River Watershed Alliance is putting our training into practice through our board committees, and through our programming and communications.
-Examples include highlighting Black, indigenous, and other people of color as speakers in our breakfast lecture and new student speaker series, communicating to constituent groups about our training, and supporting the Hudson Valley Environmental Justice Coalition.
+Examples include highlighting Black, indigenous, and other people of color as speakers; communicating to constituent groups about our training; incorporating best practices into board and staff policies; and implementing lessons learned into work across our program areas.

 An inclusive call for new leadership

-In 2021, we sought to fill vacant seats on our board by reaching out widely with an inclusive call to people who may be interested in working in a leadership role in the organization.
-We recognize that to date, board seats have largely been filled based on the personal and professional networks of those currently serving on the board.
+Starting in 2021, we updated our board nominations process to be more equitable.
+We now seek to fill vacant seats on our board of directors by reaching out widely with an inclusive call to people who may be interested in working in a leadership role in the organization.
+We recognize that in the past, board seats were largely filled based on the personal and professional networks of those currently serving on the board.
 Therefore, it is a necessary step to state clearly our openness to working with board members of diverse backgrounds.
+More information on our board nomination process is available here.

 Postponement of a fundraising event in solidarity with Black Lives Matter